 So, let’s go down the list…

 1.)
-Gloves, I have two favorite kinds…the thick leather ones I got from Lowes and the green ones from my local nursery.
+I have two favorite kinds of gloves…the thick leather ones I got from Lowes and the green ones from my local nursery.
 I use the leather ones for the tougher jobs (especially to avoid splinters from some of my old beat-up wooden tools) and the tight-fitting ones for handling the plants (so I can better feel what I’m doing.)

 4.)
-Hand-held “curved claw” cultivator…I like this for sowing seeds!
+The Curved-Claw Cultivator is good for sowing seeds!
 You just scratch up the ground really well and toss in your seeds…wa’la’.

 5.)
-Hand trowel…Now, this is probably the tool I use most, aside from my apron and gloves.
-Great for digging and planting anything under a gallon…given the soil is workable.
+The little Hand Trowel is great for digging and planting anything under a gallon…given the soil is workable.
 I think I found this one at Lowes for like $5 or $6.
 So pretty inexpensive!

 From Left To Right……